nodejs/community-committee/CONTRIBUTING.md

 # Becoming a Member and Collaborator

 To become a member of the Community Committee, start participating!
-Attend the bi-weekly meetings, file issues and pull requests, and provide insight via GitHub.
+Attend the bi-weekly meetings, investigate issues tagged as `good first contribution`, file issues and pull requests, and provide insight via GitHub.
 Request to become an Observer by filing an issue.
 Once added as an Observer to meetings, we will track attendance and participation for 3 months, as according to our [governance guidelines](https://github.com/nodejs/community-committee/blob/master/GOVERNANCE.md#section-4-establishment-of-the-community-committee).
-If you meet the mininum attendance and are participating, the CommComm will vote to add you as a member.
+If you meet the minimum attendance and are participating, the CommComm will vote to add you as a member.

-All participants added as members should be on-boarded in a timely manner, and added as a collaborator, and be given write access to the repository.
+All participants added as members should be on-boarded in a timely manner, added as a collaborator, and be given write access to the repository.

 Collaborators are expected to follow this policy and continue to send pull requests, go through proper review, and have other collaborators merge their pull requests.